 LIMITED INVESTMENT OPPORTUNITIES

 LLC companies are not a good option if you plan to seek outside investment down the road.
 Corporations work best for seeking outside investment because they can sell stock as shares in the company.
-This is more difficult with an LLC.
+This activity is more difficult with an LLC.

 For more information on the pros and cons of an LLC see – Advantages & Disadvantages of LLC.